ZachWolpe/docker-cookbook/README.md

 # Docker Cookbook

+_*A collection of Docker, Swarm & Kubernetes tips and tricks for easy lookup.*_

 Docker comprises of $3$ core components:

 - `Build`:  The container `image` is really a universal package manager.